Katie Wilson

-Katherine Barrett Wilson (born July 12, 1982) is an American politician, activist, community organizer and writer who is the mayor-elect of Seattle.
-Wilson is the co-founder and executive director of the Transit Riders Union, a group that focuses on improving public transportation and workers' rights.
-In August 2025, Wilson placed first in the primary for the 2025 Seattle mayoral election, and advanced to the general election with incumbent mayor Bruce Harrell, later winning the election.
+Katherine Barrett Wilson (born July 12, 1982) is an American politician and activist serving as the 58th mayor of Seattle since 2026.
+She is the co-founder and executive director of the Transit Riders Union, a group that focuses on improving public transportation and workers' rights.

+Wilson, a democratic socialist, was elected mayor of Seattle in 2025, narrowly defeating incumbent mayor Bruce Harrell.